67th Infantry Regiment "Legnano": Italian campaign

 The I Motorized Grouping was attached to the American 36th Infantry Division for the Battle of San Pietro Infine, which aimed at breaking through the German Bernhardt Line.
 From 7 to 16 December 1943 the 67th Infantry Regiment "Legnano" assaulted the key German position on Monte Lungo, which was finally taken on 16 December.
 The operation had cost the regiment 79 killed in action and 89 wounded.

 On 27 January 1944 the regiment was replaced in the I Motorized Grouping by the 68th Infantry Regiment "Legnano".
 The next day the 67th Motorized Infantry Regiment "Legnano" was reorganized: the Motorized Bersaglieri Battalion left the regiment and was replaced by the I Battalion of the 93rd Infantry Regiment "Messina".
 The regiment now consisted of a command, a command company, and two battalions.
 The regiment was assigned to the Italian Co-belligerent Army's 210th Division, which performed rear area security and labour duties for the American Fifth Army.

 On 22 March 1944 the I Motorized Grouping was reorganized as Italian Liberation Corps and the 68th Infantry Regiment "Legnano" joined the corps' II Brigade.
 On 24 September 1944 the II Brigade of the Italian Liberation Corps was reorganized and renamed Combat Group "Legnano".
 The combat group consisted of the 68th Infantry Regiment "Legnano" and the Special Infantry Regiment "Legnano", which was formed on 1 October 1944 with the remnants of the 3rd Alpini Regiment and 4th Bersaglieri Regiment.

-For the conquest of Monte Lungo the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
+For the conquest of Monte Lungo the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.

 Cold War

 After the war the combat group and the 68th Infantry Regiment "Legnano" were based in Bergamo, while the Special Infantry Regiment "Legnano" was based in Legnano.
-Meanwhile the 67th Infantry Regiment "Legnano" was still in the South of Italy, where the regiment either disbanded its units or transferred them to other commands.
+Meanwhile, the 67th Infantry Regiment "Legnano" was still in the South of Italy, where the regiment either disbanded its units or transferred them to other commands.
 By August 1945 only the regimental command of the 67th Infantry Regiment "Legnano" remained active.
 On 15 October 1945 the Combat Group "Legnano" was renamed Infantry Division "Legnano".

 In early 1946 the regimental command of the 67th Infantry Regiment "Legnano" moved to Legnano, where on 30 June 1946 the Special Infantry Regiment "Legnano" was disbanded.
 The next day the regimental command of the 67th Infantry Regiment "Legnano" took command of the units of the disbanded Special Infantry Regiment "Legnano" and took the regiment's place in the Infantry Division "Legnano".
 At the time the 67th Infantry Regiment "Legnano" consisted of a command, a command company, three fusilier battalions, a mortar company equipped with 81mm Mod.
 35 mortars, and an anti-tank cannons company equipped with QF 6-pounder anti-tank guns.
 In fall 1946 the cannons company was disbanded.
 In 1958 the regiment moved from Legnano to Milan and four year later to Montorio Veronese.
 By the 1960s the 67th Infantry Regiment "Legnano" had formed the IV Mechanized Battalion and an anti-tank company.
+At the time the regiment consisted of the following units: